5 Preschool Math Worksheets | Practice Patterns, Sorting, Prepositions, and Number Bonds | Free Printable

-These preschool math worksheets are a fun way to practice number recognition, sorting, patterns, prepositions, and basic adding and subtracting.
-(Number Bonds)
+These preschool math worksheets are a fun way to practice number recognition, sorting, patterns, prepositions, and number bonds.

 We count objects, create patterns, and build fine motor skills with snap cubes.

-And sometimes, I grab use preschool packets to focus on other skills.
-And today I have five preschool math activities to use on a cookie sheet with magnets!
+And sometimes, I grab these pre k math worksheets to focus on patterns and sorting.
+Today I have five preschool pattern worksheets to use on a cookie sheet with magnets!

 With just a little cutting and applying magnetics, you have a fun preschool activity to use.

 - First, print off the monsters on card stock paper.